fabric-composer/sample-applications/packages/digitalproperty-app/README.md

 # Step 2: Getting the Hyperledger Composer sample application

 0. Make sure you've started Fabric as in Step 1 above.
-For example, If this is your first time for exaple
+For example, If this is your first time for example

 ```
 $ cd ~/fabric-tools